 All of this is aside from the potential of a fine, jail sentence, or government supervision in the form of probation.

 Arrested for a Misdemeanor in Houston?

 Because of the serious consequences that can result from misdemeanor convictions (we’ll say it again: including deferred adjudication probations), we treat misdemeanor cases as seriously as we treat felonies, and prepare to defend the misdemeanors as though our clients are facing prison.

 Our fees on such cases are of course not cheap.
 Fees depend, as always, on many factors, but you can be sure that a thorough defense of a misdemeanor case will cost you substantially more than $50.

-If you would like to schedule an appointment to meet with Mark, call our office by phone at 713-224-1747.
+If you would like to schedule an appointment to meet with Mark, the best way to reach our law office is by phone at 713-224-1747.
 Houston criminal-defense attorney Mark Bennett has practiced law since 1995, is Board Certified® in Criminal Law per the Texas Board of Legal Specialization, and is a respected Houston appeals lawyer.

 We’ll listen to your side of the story when you walk into our office.
 We will also be truthful about whether we believe we can win, can’t win, or can or can’t take on your case.